 For a Four Wheel Forklift Truck

 The rule of thumb is to take the capacity of the forklift truck and multiply it by three.
 This would apply if the operation is a light/medium duty application.
 This type of application would be a truck used in a single shift to load or unload several pallets per shift.
 As you can see in the dataplate here the weight of the truck is listed at 8,370 lbs.
-When added to the capacity of the truck (also shown on the dataplate) of 5,000 lbs you come up with 13,370 lbs not including operator and any other add-ons.
+Add the capacity of the truck (also shown on the dataplate) of 5,000 lbs.
+You come up with 13,370 lbs not including operator and any other add-ons.
 A 15,000 lb capacity board would be indicated here.
 For multiple shifts or any unusual considerations you should upgrade to a 20,000 lb capacity unit.